A2U8C/DS164_A2M/README.md

 ![News](Images/news_user.jpeg)

 - This feature is controlled by the admin.
-- The admin decides the news which needs to be broadcasted to all the officers considering the severity of the case.
+- Only admin has the privilege to decide which news needs to be broadcasted to all the officers considering the severity of the case.
 - The officers can only view these news.
-The officers are not eligible to create or delete posts in News Broadcasting feature.

 ### 4.2.
 Report generation